Tunney Act

-Submitted by John V. Tunney, the law has as its main point the court review Justice Department decisions regarding mergers and acquisitions.
+Submitted by John V. Tunney, the law has as its main point the court review of Justice Department decisions regarding mergers and acquisitions, including settlements.
 It has been referred to in the AT&T actions with regards to SBC and BellSouth, along with the acquisition of Sprint by T-Mobile proposed in 2018.
+The need for settlements to be approved by a judge is considered to be a protection from corruption.